 Do you ever feel like you lack self-confidence?
 It can happen to the best of us.
 It could be that you have good days and bad days, or it could be that you feel a lack of confidence all of the time.
 Lots of people feel like this, and everyone experiences it at some point.
 We have some top tips to help you get a confidence kick and silence your inner critic.

-Everyone has that one critic trying to squash our goals and instilling doubts in us — the kicker, it’s you.
-We are our own harshest critics.
-Your inner critic can be damaging to your self-confidence as a lack of confidence will always hold you back from going after what you want.
+We’re our own harshest critics.
+Your inner critic can be damaging to your self-confidence and hold you back from going after what you want.
 That could be anything from speaking up in a meeting – to going after that promotion or acing your job interview!
 So, what can you do to build your self-confidence?

 Positive affirmations are uplifting statements that you say to remind yourself of how amazing you are.
-Take things you do well in a positivity journal or a folder somewhere on your laptop – and bring that list out to remind yourself of your strengths.
-This can help handle negative feelings about yourself and in building your self-confidence when you’re feeling low.
+Take note of the things you do well in a positivity journal or a folder somewhere on your laptop – and bring that list out to remind yourself of your strengths.
+This can help handle negative feelings about yourself and boost your self-confidence when you’re feeling low.

 When you repeat a positive affirmation continuously, it slowly seeps into your mind and reaffirms your internal thinking, which works to chase away any negativity.
 Using positive affirmations such as, “I’m good at coming up with ideas”, “I’m great at communicating with people” or “I have a knack for solving difficult problems” is a fantastic way of reprogramming your mind to see yourself in a better light.

-The mind is a powerful thing and picturing where you want to be is a great way to see how you’ll achieve the success you crave.
+The mind is a powerful thing and picturing where you want to be is a great way to see how you’ll achieve success.